Murali-group/PathLinker/example/README.md

 This will output a file, `pageranks.txt`, which contains a visitation probability for every node on the network.

+To use a teleportation weight file, use the command:

+    python ../PageRank.py sample-in-net.txt --tele-weights sample-in-teleprobs.txt

+This will output a new `pageranks.txt` for the modified system.
+Note that the weights in this input file do not necessarily need to be normalized, they will be normalized internally.
+Any nodes omitted from this file are assumed to have weight 0.

 Additional arguments to the program can adjust the algorithm parameters, as described in the reference materials.